xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 *Update 2020-04-16*: Another kind reader pointed out the need to set "Router" in the EdgeRouter DHCP configuration.
 As above I had this configured myself but it was not in the blog post, fixed now.

 *Update 2020-09-23*: Added instructions for UniFi Controller version 6.x.

+*Update 2020-10-10*: Added instructions to enable mDNS reflector on the EdgeRouter.
+Needed so devices using Bonjour/multicast DNS can be discovered.

 ## Initial setup of EdgeRouter